Pratham2301/Cancer_Detection_Deep_Learning/README.md

 ## NOTE
 ```
-Images should be stricltly benign or malignant as it is a binary classification and any random image will produce random output.
+Images should be stricltly benign or malignant, as it is a binary classification

+Any random image (non cancerious lesion) will produce random output.

 Skin lesion images taken without applying oilment and opening pores will produce incorrect output.
 ```